 - Revamped specialist yields, including citizens, which are worth at least as much as a plains tile in early game.

-- Tower of Babel provides them instead of free specialists.
+- Tower of Babel provides 2 of free specialists for 6 unhealth.

 - Most have a 1food "cashback".

-- On average settled GPs are worth 3 times the normal specialist, but points are 33% harder to earn, unless you are using "flavourless" citizens, nobles, celebrities and philosophers to supplement.
+On average settled GPs are worth 3 times the normal specialist(nvm - was too much), but points are 33% harder to earn, unless you are using "flavourless" citizens, nobles, celebrities and philosophers to supplement.

-- nobles are 1 2 2 4 2 2 adaptive 1, is converted into by feudalism
+- nobles are 2 2 2 2 3 adaptive 1, 2 is shifted into 3 by feudalism

 - Lowered palace's cost by half, so it won't ruin your momentum too badly if you have a poor start and gotta move it.